 We recognise that currently this is a difficult time for many people, therefore we have some helpful information on managing your mental wellbeing and tips to help during this period and beyond in this document Mental and Emotional Wellbeing Bridging the Gap It is essential that if you feel that you need some help and support that you seek it from one of the many options available either internally at school or via one of the external providers.

 Another really useful website is The Go-To which provides wellbeing and mental health advice for young people in North Yorkshire.
+There is a huge array of topics covered and we advise students to have a really good look through the website.
 They are there to help you find the right help and support for you, to help you stay well, whatever is going on in your life